Joshfairhead/Obsidian/Immanent/Projects/LunarPunk_Labs/Grants/Regen/Regen RFP.md

 Applied at the interface level these frames can be used to generate a consistent set of active inference models that enable the encoding of practice based methodologies, eco-credits, accounting methodologies, evaluation criteria, sensor networks APIs, DAOs and beyond.
 Such architecture is particularly elegant as it enables semantic translation and ad hoc composibility.

-## Technical Infrastructure
+## General Technical Infrastructure
-As far as design goes, there are three technical mechanisms that we can lean on in relation to our goal of integrating quantity with quality:
+As far as necessary infrastructure design goes, there are three technical mechanisms that we can lean on in relation to our goal of integrating quantity with quality:
 - Impact evaluators (+)
 - Markov blankets (=)
 - Impact certificates (-)

 Markov blankets act as a form of general substrate and which can then be further systematised with **metadata** to enable semantic interoperability - this is a highly general medium that is analogus to merkle trees and hash graphs.
 In Regens case this technical infrastructure is represented by the data module.

-An Impact certificate essentially articulates a methodology in a machine readable format - these certificates represent a means, while evaluation criteria codified in a similar format can express values as ends.
+An Impact certificate essentially articulates a methodology in a machine readable format - these certificates represent a means, while evaluation criteria codified in a similar format of parametric groupings can express values as ends.
 For example, when it comes to open science, there is a movement towards making papers more accessible by encoding them as 'conversation graphs' (in a geometry of "source, question, claim, proof").

 Taking such a concept one step further it's easy enough to imagine a form of bespoke consulting where any conversation is represented as functional geometries that aid the processes of communal understanding.
 When the discussion reaches consensus (on Credit methodology or class, DAO design, evaluation criteria etc.) we can use the interface to easily anchor data on chain.
 Any subsequent discussion (with or with out a facilitator) can be updated through such an interface and easily merged.
 This data can be aggregated as a form of capital and issued as eco-credits, which would help democratise access to technology in a significant way.
 Such a process can even be gamified to make the process fun and rewarding!

 From the interface level comes the functional specifications for chain integration.
 Using the AD4M ontology we can use general systematics to describe a set of metadata standards.
 We then describe both the data module and eco-credit modules in this 'language' to make them functionally compatible.
 For added precision, we may wish to add other ontologies for translating quantity (data module claims) to quality (eco-credit attestations).

 Resource, Event, Agent is an accredited accounting ontology designed for on the ground distributed supply chains; impact evaluation.
 At the opposite end of the spectrum we can leverage Monitoring, Reporting and Verification as evaluation criteria for impact certificates.
-The beauty of this design is that if these standards are changed or extended, they can be easily assimilated, updated or recomposed.
+The elegasre of this design is that if these standards are changed or extended, they can be easily assimilated, updated or recomposed.

 For example we can extend the triadic geometry MRV to be a tetradic geometry for more detailed resolution.
 The following was articulated by the dMeter community:
 - Directive: Human-sensing (Personal data stores, phone images, self reported data)